 - These models and beliefs are systematically tested by a process of attempted falsification called The Scientific Method to see how good a fit they are against our experience of reality (empirical data).
 If the fit is good (i.e., the model is difficult to falsify in various situations, especially unusual ones), then the model is useful; if the fit is not good, the model needs to be changed or modified so that a better fitting one can be found.
 This process of attempted falsification (or at the very least systematic observation) and model modification is ongoing so that the modelling, in theory, approximates closer and closer to a some "thing" we call "reality".
 If the fit is so good that the theory stops being questioned, the model is regarded as a "law of nature" or reality itself.
 An example of models no longer questioned are the laws of thermodynamics that predict the behaviour of energy or heat in different systems.

 Considerations: There are some major philosophical problems with The Scientific Method, not least of which is that the Method is not itself falsifiable which means that it is not actually scientific, but more an agreed philosophical tool or assumption.
 How can a subjective system of belief be used as an absolute means of assessing objective models?
 There has to be some bleed of prejudice.
-Also, in a world were so many of our theories are statistical, when models do not work it is all too easy to dismiss the data as experimental aberration.
-And even where systems are relatively simple, for example in the world of sub-atomic particles, the detection of something unusual is often assigned to a new unknown particle rather than questioning the foundations of particle theory itself.
+Also, in a world where so many of our theories are statistical, when models do not work it is all too easy to dismiss the data as experimental aberration.
+And even where systems are relatively simple, for example, in the world of sub-atomic particles, the detection of something unusual is often assigned to a new unknown particle rather than questioning the foundations of particle theory itself.
 As a consequence, the number of sub-atomic particles seems to rise exponentially.

 - Where two or more models describe reality equally well, the simplest one is chosen.
 This is just a rule of thumb or heuristic device called Occam's Razor.
 With mathematical models, this means that we keep the variables or axioms to a minimum, but Occam's Razor also applies to scientific beliefs and scientific philosophy.
 Using Occam's Razor means choosing the simplest explanation, and the simplest is invariably the material reductionist one.
 An example of the use of Occam's Razor in physics is the dismissal of the ether theory for the passage of electromagnetic radiation.